DominoKit/domino-mvp/README.md

 Well! by default we do nothing, we only log that we had received the context, but this is where we start to add our logic.

-By now you might be wondering if we have any test cases to verify that our code is tested and working in the right way, yes we do we have a test for this contribution, as long as this test passes you should know that this code is right and will work on the browser too, have a look at the below test,
+By now you might be wondering if we have any test cases to verify that our code is tested and working in the right way, yes we do we have a test for this listener, as long as this test passes you should know that this code is right and will work on the browser too, have a look at the below test,

 - Open the **LayoutClientModuleTest** class, below is the test case,